kylejones200/psis_4700_applied_ai/webslides/topic_AI-as-Building-Blocks.md

 ## Why Modularity Matters

-Reuse reduces time and cost.
+Reuse reduces time and cost
-Proven components lower risk.
+Proven components lower risk
-You can upgrade parts without rebuilding the system.
+You can upgrade parts without rebuilding the system
 Teams can innovate faster and focus on value

 > This slide explores an important aspect of working with AI systems.
 Understanding this concept will help you make better decisions when evaluating and deploying AI in your work.